Owls: Who Are They?

 The Small, The Big, & The Old

 Owls.
 They are perhaps the most enigmatic order of birds.
 Denizens of the night with glaring eyes and swivelling heads, sharp downward curving beaks and taloned feet.
-Flying with but the merest whisper of noise.
-But owls are a diverse bunch; there are 250 currently recognised species around the world, diveded into two families.
+Flying with the merest whisper of noise.
+But owls are a diverse bunch; there are 250 currently recognised species around the world, divided into two families.
 The Tytonidae are dubbed the “barn owls” of which there are some 20 different species.
 Members of the Strigidae family, regarded to as “true owls”, make up the rest.
-Generally speaking, owls are solitary and nocturnal birds of prey, typified by an upright stance, a large, broad head, binocular vision, binaural hearing, sharp talons, and feathers adapted for silent flight.
-In size, they range from the miniscule elf owl (Micrathene whitneyi) — standing at 13.5 cm (5.3 inches) short — to Blakiston's fish owl (Bubo blakistoni) — a fierce looking owl that stands at 71 cm (28 inches) tall and weighs 4.2 kg (9.3 lbs).
+Generally speaking, owls are solitary and nocturnal birds of prey, typified by an upright stance, a large broad head, binocular vision, binaural hearing, sharp talons, and feathers adapted for silent flight.
+In size, they range from the miniscule elf owl (Micrathene whitneyi) — standing at 13.5 cm (5.3 inches) short — to Blakiston's fish owl (Bubo blakistoni) — a barrel of an owl that stands at 71 cm (28 inches) tall and weighs 4.2 kg (9.3 lbs).
 One is as a big as a soda can and the other a fire hydrant.
-The longest-lived owl ever recorded was a great horned owl (Bubo virginianus) — a large owl with feathered tufts on its head that resemble horns — that went by the name of “King Richard” — who was incidentally a female.
-While the average owl lifespan is about 10 years in the wild and reaches an upper limit of around 30 years in captivity (taking into account the extreme variability in species; usually, the smaller the owl, the shorter the life), King Richard reigned for 50 years before he bit the dust.
+The longest-lived owl ever recorded was a great horned owl (Bubo virginianus) — a large species with feathered tufts on its head resembling horns — that went by the name of “King Richard”, who was, incidentally, a female.
+While the average owl lifespan is about 10 years in the wild, reaching an upper limit of around 30 years in captivity (taking into account the extreme variability in species; usually, the smaller the owl, the shorter the life), King Richard reigned for 50 years before he his long rule came to an end.

 A side-by-side comparison of the world’s smallest owl species — the elf owl (Micrathene whitneyi) — and the largest — Blakiston's fish owl (Ketupa blakistoni).